Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events communication.md

 ## Context and Problem Statement

-The system is designed as an `micro service architecture`.
+The system is designed as a `micro service architecture`.
 This promotes that the different components eg. `micro services`, publishes events and/or subscribe to events.

 When designing `micro services` there are some design principles.
 One of these are that services are `Loose coupled`.
 What this means is that a service should know as little as possible about the surrounding services.
 This promotes event based integrations over request/response.
 With event based integrations, an event is published and an infrastructure component forwards the event to those services that are interested in the event.